 In addition, Vautrin cared for the refugees' well-being.
 For instance, she made arrangements to serve them rice-porridge, teach them to sing hymns to lift their spirit and she even tried to locate their missing husbands and sons, who were their families' sole breadwinners.
 The grateful refugees called her "Goddess of Mercy".

 Nevertheless, the terrible strain of dealing with Japanese soldiers exhausted her physically and mentally.
 Shortages of basic necessities and nutritious food in the impoverished Nanking were also detrimental to her health.
 In May 1940, she suffered a nervous breakdown and had to return to America for medical treatment.
-At the time, mental illness was regarded as a stigma in the society.
+At the time, mental illness was regarded as a stigma in society.
 Her colleagues kept a tight lip on what happened to her.
-Only very few knew her whereabouts.

 A year later, on May 14, 1941, while alone in a friend's apartment in Indianapolis, she ended her own life.
 She was only 55 years old.
 She left a note saying that her life was a "failure".
 She was the Chinese people's "Goddess of Mercy".